Joint replacement 2025 – Between innovation and reliability

 6.3 Challenges in old age

-Osteoporosis can jeopardize the stability of the joint replacement.
+Osteoporosis can compromise the stability of joint replacements.

 Cemented implants as a solution for poor bone density.